thesofakillers/thesofakillers/README.md

 # Hi there 👋

 Hi, I’m [Giulio](https://www.giuliostarace.com), welcome to my GitHub profile.
-I use GitHub for a lot of things, hopefully this blurb will help you find what you're looking for.
-I've highlighted my favourite in bold.
+I use GitHub for a lot of things, and I tend to not delete things, so that I can look back and reminisce.
+Hopefully this blurb will help you find what you're looking for.
+I've highlighted my favourites in bold.

 ## 🤖 AI-related Projects